JMehdi2/School-Projects/Business_cycle_description-Cyprus/readme.md

 # Advanced Macroeconomics Home Assignment

-**The task was to describe business cycles in Cyprus, and to compare with business cycles in the USA in light of D. Williamson' Macroeconomics textbook**
+**The task is to describe business cycles in Cyprus, and to compare with business cycles in the USA in light of D. Williamson' Macroeconomics textbook**

 Data is processed on Microsoft Excel.